TOAST-DOCS/Compute/en/identity-api.md

 2. Enter an API password in **Set API Password** under **API Endpoint Settings** .

 > [Caution]
+> You can't change to the password you're currently using.
 > When changing your API password, you must obtain a new authentication token because the existing token is no longer available.